Dispatch table: System calls

-In different programming languages
+Since system calls only require a number to reference the underlying kernel action, they can be called from user space while in reality triggering code in kernel space.
+This improves system security by ensuring that privileged code can only be run through the narrow interface that each call provides.

+Example implementations

 Perl

-The following shows one way to implement a dispatch table in Perl, using a hash to store references to code (also known as function pointers).
+The following shows one way to implement a dispatch table in Perl, using a hash to store code references (also known as function pointers).